 Austin is surrounded by incredible parks and outdoor recreation areas.
 With rolling green meadows, wide open spaces, giant cypress and oak trees throughout the countryside and along creeks, limestone cliffs, rocky riverbeds, rivers, lakes and caves, Central Texas has some of the most diverse landscapes and ecosystems in the state.
 Here are a few of our favorite recreation areas and state parks near Austin.

-Dirt path surrounded by lush green foliage and towering trees.Mckinney Falls State Park.
+Dirt path surrounded by lush green foliage and towering trees.McKinney Falls State Park.
 Credit @alessintime.

 McKinney Falls State Park